 The eMedicines Programme is part of the National Medication Safety Programme, which is jointly sponsored by the National Health Board/National Health IT Board, and the Health Quality & Safety Commission.

-The programme’s goals are to:
+The eMedicines Programme’s goals are to:

 - reduce patient harm and loss of life by reducing adverse medication events